Chechobuitrago/react-vite-gif-app/README.md

 1. Enter a search term in the search bar.
 2. Click the search button.
 3. The results will be displayed in a grid.
-4. Click on a GIF to view it full-screen.

 ### To learn more about the application